fustilio/wordnet-playground/wn-ts-web-demo/src/hooks/SPEC.md

 The `hooks/` directory contains custom React hooks that encapsulate complex logic, state management, and external service integrations.
 These hooks provide a clean interface for components to access application functionality while maintaining separation of concerns.

+> Worker-first: Hooks prefer running `wn-ts-web` in a dedicated Web Worker to keep SQLite/OPFS off the main thread.
+Fallback to main thread is automatic when workers are unavailable.

 ## 2. Implementation Status

 - [x] **Core Service Hooks**: WordNet, OPFS, and data management